A/C Compressor Clutch Coil Test

 Removing an AC compressor clutch.

-An A/C compressor clutch coil is a simple device made of fine windings of wire wrapped into a coil.
+An A/C compressor clutch coil is a simple device made of fine wire windings wrapped into a coil.
 When current is passed through the coil, it creates a strong magnetic field that pulls a splined hub into contact with the spinning pulley.
 This action engages the compressor.

 Clutch Coil Testing